 PA Virtual believes the responsibility of educating your child is a team approach.
 In addition to your partnership as the Learning Coach, PA Virtual provides the tools and services students need to succeed - inside the classroom and outside in the greater community.

-We hope this information was helpful to parents who are considering if their child would benefit from a PA cyber school.
+We hope this information is helpful as you consider what is best for your child.
 For more information on PA Virtual, please check out our website and feel free to request more information.

 One of the greatest assets PA Virtual has is the diverse background and experience of our teaching staff!
 We have over 150 state-certified teachers in locations all across the state, and many have both cyber and brick-and-mortar teaching experience.
 Nine of our teachers were nominated for 2020 Pennsylvania Teacher of the Year!